 This initiative aims to increase works of art by BIPOC, LGBTQIA+, and women artists in museum galleries and fill in gaps in museum collections.

 - Bring artwork out of storage and into new communities

 - Increase works of art by BIPOC, LGBTQIA+, and women artists in museum galleries

 - Expand access and increase transparency in the process for borrowing artworks among museums of all sizes

 - Foster community engagement and bring new audiences to borrowing museums

 Institutions with deep collections identify selections from their collections in consultation with Art Bridges.
 Those works are prepared for distribution to other museums in groups of 5-7 artworks.
 Art Bridges coordinates loan agreements, insurance, condition reporting, crating, packing and shipping at no cost to borrowing museums.

-These long-term loans can last from 12 to 24 months, after which artwork groupings travel to another borrowing museum.
+These long-term loans last at least 24 months, after which artwork groupings travel to another borrowing museum.

 The lending museums provide label copy and reference images of the artworks selected.
 Additional interpretive materials (such as extended text, major themes, interpretation, and historic programming information) can be developed in partnership with Art Bridges and the borrowing institution.

 Art Bridges will support this program through direct funding payments to offset hard and soft costs.
 In addition, lending museums may contribute resources such as curatorial and interpretive support.